Film Studies (FST)

 FST 220.
 Literature and Film.
 (3; maximum 6)

 Study of the relationship between film and genres of literature, focusing on a comparison of techniques of rhetoric, fiction, and drama, and those of film.
 Primary consideration given to film adaptations of works of fiction and drama.
-Extensive screenings of film.
+Extensive screenings of films.
 May be repeated once when topic changes.
 IIB.
 PA-3B.
 CAS-B-LIT.

 Cross-listed with ENG.